VictorChukwudi/PersonAPI/README.md

 - D - Deletes a person's record from the database.

 The above functionalities performed using MongoDB Atlas database.

+## Prerequisites

+To run this API locally or following through the implementation, [Node.js](nodejs.org/en) runtime environment is required, most preferably, the long term support (LTS) version.

 ## Modules and Dependencies